nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 2a.
 ContaX has no persons to list.
   * Use case ends.<br>&nbsp;

-* 4a.
-ContaX detects that a required person attribute was not supplied.
-    * 4a1.
-ContaX shows an error message indicating that there is a missing required attribute.
-    * Use case ends.<br>&nbsp;

 * 5a.
 ContaX cannot find the requested person to delete.
   * 5a1.
 ContaX shows an error message indicating that no such person exists.